 We ask that all volunteers know and understand our mission.
-Doing what we do requires a team effort.
+Doing what we do requires a team effort and we appreciate your flexibility.
 We serve anyone who comes to us in need with no questions asked.
 We provide well-balanced meals with dignity and respect to everyone who enters our doors.
 We extend Christ’s love and care in all we do.
 Our guests live with difficult challenges on a daily basis.
 We extend to them a warm place to gather, a nourishing meal, a sense of belonging, and a safe place to enjoy each other’s company.

 - Be patient and polite.

 - Be empathetic.
 Understand that people may not know the rules or understand how programs work.
 They may feel uncomfortable coming to ask for help.